 The Chief discusses the requirements of Task 33, in the context of remaining issues needed to satisfy compliance with the NSA, at the Basic Training Academy with new recruits and at Continuing Professional Training (CPT) courses for both officers and sergeants during 2013.
-In March, he began speaking to the 2014 CPT classes.
-During the period from April 1, through June 30, 2014, he addressed 140 officers and sergeants at CPT and 91 officer trainees at the Basic Academy.
+In March 2014, he began speaking to the 2014 CPT classes.
+During the period from July 1, through September 30, 2014, he addressed 176 officers at CPT and 34 officer trainees at the Basic Academy.
 He plans to continue this discussion to reinforce the requirements.